 Gather wants to transform the sanitation sector so that toilets are built where they are needed most.
 We want to make it possible for the sanitation sector to share data so that sanitation funders can locate the gaps in service provision.

-In 2017 Gather reached the semi-finals of the World Bank’s Ideas 4 Action competition, were nominated for Forbes 30 social entrepreneurs under 30 and built an award-winning crisis response tool with IBM.
-Gather is a member of Geovation, the Ordnance Survey’s data lab.
+In 2018, Gather was one of Forbes' 30 Under 30 social entrepreneurs in Europe, regional finalists in the World Bank’s Ideas for Action competition, and was nominated for MIT Technology Review's 35 innovators under 35 and the Muhammad Ali Humanitarian Awards.
+Gather is a member of Geovation, the Ordnance Survey’s location data lab.